metauni/metauni.github.io/index.md

 * 11/11/2021 - First VR test in a live event.
 * 21/11/2021 - Personal whiteboards now support VR, and board subscriptions ([demo](https://youtu.be/brNGewzskBY)).
 * 2/12/2021 - Server prioritisation by BenSBk (allows groups to travel together during events through teleports).
+* 9/12/2021 - First open source release of the metauni boards.

 Music in the Rising Sea: